Did I ever tell you about how I met Punam? It’s one of those stories that I’d like to tell my grandchildren.

 I spent the next couple of days with them, passing by to check on the puppy (which turned out to be a girl), to bring Punam’s sisters chocolates and to have an interesting discussion with her and her brother.
 The better I got to know this family, the more I admired them, their unconditional kindness and their overwhelming hospitality.

 Punam offered to show me around and give me a tour of the temples in and around Kathmandu.
 She would tell me to wait around the corner, while she hailed a taxi and bargained a reasonable price with him.
 Then she’d wave to me to join her.
 The disappointed expression of the taxi driver’s face was always the same when he saw me.
-One even tried to bargain a new price with Punam because of the foreigner accompanying her, but she started arguing back and I could just see the intimidation of the man behind the steering wheel.
-I ended up paying a small fraction of the taxi fare than if I had been on my own.
+One even tried to bargain a new price with Punam because of the foreigner accompanying her, but she started arguing back and I could just see how the intimidated man behind the steering wheel began to shrink in his seat while my passionate companion gave him a speech about manners.
+I ended up paying a small fraction of the taxi fare I would have, had I been on my own.

 Punam told me about her life.
 She had graduated from high school, but couldn’t afford to go to college.
 So she worked as a maid to support her family and save some money to fulfill her dream one day.
 She wanted to study Business Administration to be able to work at a hotel one day.
 The Tribhuvan University in Kathmandu accredited several private colleges in the city to satisfy the high demand for education.
 These colleges were not only difficult to get into but also quite expensive.